hushmirror/hush3/doc/security-warnings.md

 be able to:

-- Determine the values of your secret spending keys, as well as which notes you are spending, by observing cache side-channels as you perform a JoinSplit operation.
+- Determine the values of your secret spending keys, as well as which notes you are spending, by observing cache side-channels as you perform a SheildedSpend operation.
 This is due to probable side-channel leakage in C++.

 - Determine which notes you own by observing cache side-channel information